na-stewart/Free-SafeSurf/README.md

 - Adult: Rejects all questionable adult content.
 - Gambling: Rejects all online gambling sites and questionable adult content.
-- Family: Rejects all questional adult content as well as mixed content sites (like Reddit).
+- Family: Rejects all questionable adult content as well as mixed content sites (like Reddit).

 ### CleanBrowsing DNS Filter
 Network level content filtering is implemented via a service called [CleanBrowsing](https://cleanbrowsing.org/) which provides free, private DNS addresses that effectively reject questionable content.
 The main drawback is that setting a custom DNS on Windows may lead to network issues depending on your ISP.
 Some users may be uncomfortable funneling all network activity through CleanBrowsing, be sure to read their [privacy policy](https://cleanbrowsing.org/privacy) and investigate further.